 categories: Cocktail Hour / Our Best American Essays

 As for the essay below, I’ve been thrilled by the response.
-At this point, over 3 thousand of you have read it (now over 13,000, with the help of Longform) and plenty of Ultimate players, including some who weren’t born when these events occurred, who have told me that this echoes their own ultimate conversions.
+At this point, over over 32,000 of you have seen it, with the help of Longform and USA Today) and plenty of Ultimate players, including some who weren’t born when these events occurred, who have told me that this echoes their own ultimate conversions.

 A Frisbee Memoir

 What you gave me you gave whole